stefanofa/awesome/TOPICS.md

 *   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
 Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
 All without derailing your roadmap.

+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code

 ## ai-copilot

 *   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
 Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
 All without derailing your roadmap.